petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

-# The tour

-## Language basics
+# Language basics

 C++ is a compiled language.
-Each source file is processed by a compiler, producing object files, which are combined by a linker into an executable.
+Each source file is processed by a compiler, producing *object files*, which are combined by a *linker* into an *executable*.

-An executable program is created for a specific hardware/system combination; it is not portable, say, from a Mac to a Windows PC.
-When we talk about portability of C++ programs, we usually mean portability of source code; that is, the source code can be successfully compiled and run on a variety of systems.
+An executable program is created for a specific hardware/system combination; it is not portable, say, from a Mac to Windows.
+Portability of a C++ program usually means portability of source code; that is, the source code can be successfully compiled and run on a variety of systems.

-The ISO C++ standard defines two kinds of entities:
+The ISO C++ standard defines
 - Core language features (built-in types, language constructs).
 - The standard library.

-C++ is statically typed.
+C++ is *statically typed*.
 The type of every entity (e.g., object, value, name, and expression) must be known to the compiler at its point of use.

 - A *type* defines a set of possible values and operations (for an object).